chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Cookbook Content

-Select the **content** tab to view the recipes and other components of a cookbook.
+Select the **Content** tab to view the recipes and other components of a cookbook.
 This view also contains the files or directories of the components.
 To view the cookbook content, select the file from the component list.

 {{< figure src="/images/automate/contents-of-a-cookbook.png" alt="Cookbook Contents">}}